rellyson/ifood-challenge/README.md

 - Click the app and select `OAuth & Permissions` tab in the left sidebar.
 - Scroll down to `Scopes`.
 To send messages to a channel you need to add the `chat:write` Oauth Scope.
 - Grab your Oauth Token in `OAuth Tokens for Your Workspace`.
+- Invite your app to a channel using `/invite @AppName`.

 ### Set yout Bot OAuth Token